PhD Student Handbook

 NURS 690/691 Research Seminar

-Research seminars offer students the opportunity to work with faculty and build research skills.
+Research seminars allow students to work with faculty and build research skills.
 Students in NURS 690 and NURS 691 (Research Seminar I and Research Seminar II) will be assigned a faculty member to work with for the semester.

 Program of Study

 All students are required to have a program of study.
 The program of study must be reviewed by the student and the student’s advisor.
-The program of study must include plans to complete all required courses in the curriculum as well as other curricular requirements (comprehensive examination and dissertation).
+The program of study must include plans to complete all required courses in the curriculum and other curricular requirements (comprehensive examination and dissertation).

 Advisement

 New students will be assigned to the PhD program director for advisement and program planning.
 The PhD program director will serve as a student’s advisor until the student declares a chair or forms a committee.
-Students should seek advisement from the PhD program director early and as often as is necessary.
+Students should seek advisement from the PhD program director early and as often as necessary.
 Students receive a program plan before beginning their program of study that identifies part-time or full-time study status.
 All students should follow this program plan to degree completion.
 Permission to deviate from this program plan is required from the PhD program director and the director of graduate nursing programs.
-Failure of students to follow the program plan as prescribed may result in a delay of graduation until all degree requirements are completed.
+If students fail to follow the program plan as prescribed, their graduation may be delayed until all degree requirements are completed.

 Dissertation Committee

-Students need to submit the Decker PhD Doctoral Committee form to the Decker Graduate Programs Office.
+Students must submit the Decker PhD Doctoral Committee form to the Decker Graduate Programs Office.
 The committee must be approved by the PhD program director.

 See the Dissertation Planning section of the Graduate School Manual for information on a dissertation advisor who is no longer a Binghamton University employee.
-The Decker Request Former Faculty Serve as an Advisor/Chair form should be completed by the student/advisor/mentor and submitted to the Decker Graduate Programs Office in these situations.
+In these situations, the student/advisor/mentor should complete the Decker Request Former Faculty Serve as an Advisor/Chair form and submit it to the Decker Graduate Programs Office.

 Comprehensive Examination